filipsalomonsson/streamxmlwriter/README.markdown

 The API
 -------

-### `w = XMLWriter(file, encoding="utf-8", pretty_print=False, sort=True)`
+### `writer = XMLWriter(file, encoding="utf-8", pretty_print=False, sort=True)`

-creates a new writer object.
-Pass it a file-like object, which is what it will write to.
-As long as there is a `write` method, you whould be fine.
-There are a few optional arguments you can pass to the
+creates a new writer instance that writes its output to the file-like object you pass as the first argument.
+There are a few optional arguments as well:
-constructor:

-* `encoding` specifies the encoding for your XML file.
+* `encoding` specifies the character encoding for the XML output.
   Default: `"utf-8"`.
-* `pretty_print` specifies whether to generate pretty-printed (indented) XML output.
+* If `pretty_print` is `True`, the XML output will be pretty-printed (indented).
 Default: `False`.
-* `sort` specifies whether to sort every element's attributes by name.
+* If `sort` is `True`, every element's attributes will be lexicographically sorted by name.
-  If `True`, attributes are lexicographically sorted.
 See "Attribute ordering" below for more advanced options.
 Default: `True`.

 ### `writer.start(tag, attributes=None, **kwargs)`
 opens an element whose tag is `tag`.
 To specify attributes, you can